dmbarbour/wikilon/docs/ABC_Minimalist.md

 Rich types are feasible.
 It's a bad idea to squeeze much logic into a token, but it is feasible to use programs or data to describe types.
 Given an [AO dictionary](AboutAO.md), types could be associated with each word via a simple convention like using `foo.type` to describe the type of `foo`.
 We could also use a pattern like `[foo][type]{&type}d` as a basis for inline declarations of types.

+*Aside:* I should get started on static typing early, I think.
+Start with simple types then expand.
+I imagine this will make JIT compilation a lot easier.

 ### Gates for Active Debugging

 Program rewriting makes debugging relatively easy.
 We can render the whole program 'state' after something goes wrong.
 Use of breakpoints can augment this further by enabling developers to observe intermediate states and step through problematic parts of a computation.